python-trio/trio/docs/source/reference-io.rst

      additional error checking.

-   In addition, the following methods are similar to the equivalents in :func:`socket.socket`, but have some Trio-specific quirks:
+   In addition, the following methods are similar to the equivalents in :class:`socket.socket`, but have some Trio-specific quirks:

    .. method:: connect
       :async: